 Sports related tendon injuries often involve high repetitive loading of tendons with microscopic areas of rupture, surrounding inflammation and scar formation.
 In the tennis player, golfer or swimmer, this may be seen with a painful elbow or shoulder.
 In basketball this may be seen as patellar tendonitis of the knee, and in the runner it may be seen as Achilles tendonitis.
 Causes of tendonitis include repetitive or acute tendon overload, constriction of a tendon sheath with associated tendon friction, direct blow to a tendon attachment site, or systemic diseases which cause generalized soft tissue inflammation.
 The site of injury may be at the anchor site of tendon to bone, the mid-substance of the tendon, or at the muscle-tendon junction.
 In tennis, lateral epicondylitis occurs at the bone-tendon origin of the wrist extensor muscles in the forearm.
 In golf, the medial epicondylitis is more commonly affected.

-Pain is the primary symptom and is activity related.
-In early stages of tendonitis, pain resolves within 24 hours of exercise.
+Pain is the primary symptom and is activity-related.
+In the early stages of tendonitis, the pain resolves within 24 hours of exercise.
 In the most severe cases, tendonitis may progress to constant rest pain which may disturb sleep or ultimately lead to tendon rupture and attendant mechanical dysfunction.
 Although local warmth may accompany local inflammation, this is not associated with fever or generalized symptoms.

 Diagnosis is usually based on history and physical exam.
 Rarely scans are necessary to make a diagnosis, except in instances where occult rupture is suspected, or other more serious problems are felt to be likely.
 Tendonitis must be differentiated from nerve entrapment syndromes, especially with elbow tendonitis, synovial sheath stenosis in the wrist or ankle, or generalized inflammatory conditions such as rheumatoid arthritis.